 Getting to Lisbon

 Lisbon is Portugal’s capital with its major Portela Airport 7 km from the city centre.
-Trains and most forms of transport connecting via other European cities making Lisbon an easy entry point to Portugal.
+Trains and most forms of transport connect via other European cities making Lisbon an easy entry point to Portugal.